 How to Handle Your Dog's Humor

-Smile back at him.
+Smile back at them.

-Encourage his playful antics.
+Encourage their playful antics.

-Laugh along with him.
+Laugh along with them.

 Tell Us All About Your Pup's Sense of Humor!